 SIV Palace (Palace of Serbia)

 The Federal Executive Council (SIV) is one of the three firstly built facilities in New Belgrade, and it was completed in 1962 after several years of work.
 The construction of the building, in block 13, began by following the winning competition design in classical style by the architect Vladimir Potočnjak and his architectural team from Zagreb.
-However, the building was completed following the project of the architect Mihajlo Jankovićin the spirit of international style of architecture and today it is considered an important example of the Yugoslav post-war architecture.
+However, the building was completed following the project of the architect Mihajlo Janković in the spirit of the international style of architecture, and today it is considered an important example of Yugoslav post-war architecture.

 Block 45-Mecca of Belgrade Graffiti & Street Art Scene

-Belgrade graffiti and street arts scene emerged in the mid 80’s.
-Decision-makers from municipalities and city festivals planned to make the city more creative, colorful and interesting.
+Belgrade graffiti and street art scene emerged in the mid-80s.
+Decision-makers from municipalities and public festivals planned to make the city more creative, colorful, and interesting.
 Together they commissioned murals from famous local and foreign artists.
-This initiative led to the popularization of the street art in Belgrade.
-At the same time Fantastic Boys or RCC (Rap City Crew) popped up as the first Belgrade-based graffiti crew and inspired the work of Miša (later known as Jens), who is now the longest serving street artist of Belgrade having created his first work back in 1988.
-At that time, graffiti mostly served to make humorous comments about local culture, with a focus on music bands, sport teams or some personal love stories.
-During the 90’s Belgrade was struck by culture and economic crisis, which caused the initiative of commissioning murals to stop until the mid-2000.
+This initiative led to the popularization of street art in Belgrade.
+At the same time, Fantastic Boys or RCC (Rap City Crew) popped up as the first Belgrade-based graffiti crew and inspired the work of Miša (later known as Jens), who is now the longest-serving street artist of Belgrade having created his first work back in 1988.
+At that time, graffiti mostly served to make humorous comments about local culture, with a focus on music bands, sports teams, or some personal love stories.
+During the 90s Belgrade was struck by culture and economic crisis, which caused the initiative of commissioning murals to stop until the mid-2000.
 Then the scene bloomed in Belgrade’s Blok 45 and the block became an epicenter of Belgrade graffiti.
 Anonymous Graffiti Crew popped up in 1996, and their leaders were Jens and Cobes.
-AGC were influenced by early 90’s Parisian graffiti artists, and their work was simple lettering and forms in characteristic color silver and a black frame.
-Using less colors made the art affordable and the popularity of this style slowly rose.
+AGC was influenced by early 90s Parisian graffiti artists, and their work was simple lettering and forms in characteristic color silver and a black frame.
+Using fewer colors made the art affordable and the popularity of this style slowly increased.

-Oliva is a popular vegetarian restaurant, where Novak Djokovic is a regular, and is situated in the neighborhood of New Belgrade.
-It offers healthy food with vegetarian and fish dishes mixed with local wines and must try cheese.
+Oliva is a popular vegetarian restaurant, where Novak Djokovic- a world-class tennis player, is a regular.
 Interior design is a mix of modern and rustic.
 When it’s sunny outside, guests can enjoy the atmosphere of the lovely green garden.

 Address: Omladinskih brigade 86, New Belgrade

-One of the most popular restaurants for children, families and people working in big corporations located in New Belgrade is definitely Pizza bar.
-Here, you can try Italian cuisine with a touch of American and International specialties.
-Dough melting in the mouth, delicious flavors and cozy interior, what more would you like?!
+Pizza bar is one of the most popular restaurants among children, families, and people working in corporations located in New Belgrade.
+In this place, you can try Italian cuisine with a touch of American and International flavors.

 Address: Bulevar Mihaila Pupina 165v, New Belgrade

 Iconic Belgrade splav (river raft) is located on the banks of the Sava river.
 It works all year round, regardless of the weather conditions.
 This is my favorite place to go clubbing, especially in the summer season when the dance madness kicks off on the boat deck.
-The raft offers stunning music selection ranging from Detroit techno and soulful to disco, funky,house and dub step.
-20/44 hosts one of the best clubbing nights in Belgrade, called Disco not Disco featuring local stars DJ Brka, Toshke, Schwabe and other special guests.
-During the summer months the splav offers a wonderful view of the old city and bridge at night, when all the lights are on.
-In the morning hours you can catch one of Belgrade’s breath taking sunrises.
+The raft offers a stunning music selection ranging from Detroit techno and soulful to disco, funky, house, and dubstep.
+20/44 hosts one of the best clubbing nights in Belgrade, called Disco not Disco featuring local stars DJ Brka, Toshke, Schwabe, and other special guests.
+During the summer months, the splav offers a wonderful view of the old city and bridge at night, when all the lights are on.
+In the morning hours, you can catch one of Belgrade’s breathtaking sunrises.
 Over the winter, parties are held under the deck, where it’s warm and cozy no matter how cold it is outside.
-The atmosphere is always super sexy: red lights, a few screens and lots of smoke.
-Boat 20/44 hosts the best local DJs and also world famous stars such as Detroit techno-master Mike Huckaby and trendsetter Peggy Gou.
+The atmosphere is always super sexy: red lights, a few screens, and lots of smoke.
+Boat 20/44 hosts the best local DJs and also world-famous stars such as Detroit techno-master Mike Huckaby and trendsetter Peggy Gou.
 The crowd is friendly and relaxed.
-The entrance fee is between 2 and 8 euros, and drinks are quite affordable.
+The entrance fee is between 4 and 10 euros, and the drinks are quite affordable.